kevinb22/gzoltar-and-tarantula-techniques/README.md

 	- ./run-jacoco /absolute/path/to/repo/triangle triangle /absolute/path/to/repo/tacoco

 4. Compile the Tarantula classes (in the tarantula dir)
-	- ant compile-tarantula
+	- ant compile

 NOTE: currently the run target is not working, it is unable to find the second argument
 5. Run Tarantula's Main: Main requires two args(see the file for more details), the first is the absolute path to the cov-matrix.json file, the second is the name of the Test class, if the test program belongs to a package make sure to specify the package, ex: Triangle.TestSuite.
-	-  ant -Darg0=/abs/path/to/triangle-compact-cov-matrix.json -Darg1=triangle.src.test.java.TestSuite run-tarantula
+	-  ant -Darg0=/abs/path/to/triangle-compact-cov-matrix.json -Darg1=triangle.TestSuite run.tarantula

 6. Clean the tacoco dir: Run clean-tacoco in order to clean the dir so it can be reused, this means tacoco will have to be recompiled
 	- ./clean-tacoco
 	- mvn clean package (in tacoco dir)
+	- ant clean (in base dir)i

 Directory Structure
 -------------------